 - Catalonia: Tel. +34 933 039 944

-If you are staying in a hotel or resort, your accommodation provider may have a list of private doctors that they can call to assess your symptoms and conduct a COVID-19 test.
+Hotels and other accommodation providers may have their own COVID-19 protocols in place.
+You should abide by any safety measures put in place by your accommodation provider.
+Your accommodation provider may have a list of private doctors that they can call to assess your symptoms and conduct a COVID-19 test.

 Remember that an EHIC or GHIC covers state healthcare only, not private treatment.
 You will be responsible for the cost of any treatment provided by a private doctor or hospital.